Lauriston Principals and their legacy

 Ruth Tideman was born in South Australia and studied biochemistry and organic chemistry at the University of Adelaide.
 After marriage, she taught in Adelaide and the United Kingdom before being appointed Deputy Headmistress of the Wilderness School in 1978.

 Mrs Tideman came to Melbourne as Headmistress of Lauriston Girls’ School in 1983.
-Under her leadership, Lauriston consolidated its reputation for academic excellence, flexibility in providing a balanced education, and the ability to graduate multi-skilled girls with the confidence to succeed in life.
+Under her leadership, Lauriston consolidated its reputation for academic excellence, flexibility in providing a balanced education, and ability to graduate multi-skilled girls with the confidence to succeed in life.

 Among Mrs Tideman’s initiatives were the establishment of the Lauriston Foundation, consolidation of the Junior School and the introduction of pre-Prep classes, implementation of the Reggio Emilia philosophy for early childhood education, and the introduction of the International Exchange Program.
 She was also the driving force behind the development of the Howqua campus for Year 9 girls, which opened in 1993.